justuski0/mambo-fresh/README.md

 This is a landing page project built as part of **The Odin Project** curriculum, customized for a local Kenyan business: **Mambo Fresh**.

 Mambo Fresh delivers organic fruits and vegetables grown by Kenyan farmers directly to homes in Nairobi and Eldoret.
-The design follows The Odin Project’s landing page assignment, with Kenyan-themed content.

 ---